DeepSouthDH/blmoor/pages/commemoration.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-# Commemoration
+# B.L.
+Moor Teachers and Administrators

-This page is designed to honor those who made Pleasant Grove, B.L.
+This page honors those who made Pleasant Grove, B.L.
 Moor, and other community schools in southeast Oktibbeha a possibility despite the ongoing injustices faced during and after segregation, as well as provividing education to countless students who may have otherwise gone without.

 In addition to these individuals, this page will honor notable alumni<!--hyperlink to section--> who have made a difference during and after their time at B.L.
 Moor.

-# B.L.
-Moor Teachers and Administrators

 ## E.N.
 Wicks